back arrow

 • Flexible: Can be done individually, in groups, or even online.

-People like CBT because it’s hands-on, practical, and makes sense, it feels like you’re learning tools to tackle your life instead of just talking about feelings endlessly.
+People like Cognitive behavioural therapy because it’s hands-on, practical, and makes sense, it feels like you’re learning tools to tackle your life instead of just talking about feelings endlessly.

 Disadvantages of CBT: When It Might Not Be Ideal

-Of course, CBT isn’t perfect.
+Of course, Cognitive behavioural therapy isn’t perfect.
 There are some disadvantages of CBT to consider:

 • Requires effort: If you’re not willing to do homework or practice exercises, it’s less effective.

-• Not always deep: CBT can sometimes focus on present problems and behaviours only and not always explore unconscious or childhood patterns in the same way psychodynamic therapy does.
+• Not always deep: Cognitive behavioural therapy can sometimes focus on present problems and behaviours only and not always explore unconscious or childhood patterns in the same way psychodynamic therapy does.

 • May feel structured: Some people prefer free-flowing, open-ended therapy rather than a goal-oriented approach.